conan-io/docs/mastering/custom_cache.rst

 Using different caches is very simple.
 You can just define the environment variable **CONAN_USER_HOME**.
 By setting this variable to different paths, you have multiple conan caches, something like python "virtualenvs".
-Just changing the value of **CONAN_USER_HOME** you can switch among isolated conan instances that will have independent package storage caches, but also different user credentials, different user default settings, and different remotes configuration.
+Just changing the value of **CONAN_USER_HOME**, you can switch among isolated Conan instances that will have independent package storage caches, and also different user credentials, different user default settings, and different remotes configuration.

 .. note::